 On January 17th, the Henry Tayali Visual Arts Center in Lusaka hosted the Sensing the Self with Analogy Poetry Workshop, a gathering that brought together poets, facilitators, and enthusiasts in an atmosphere charged with artistic energy.
-Organized by Anna Zgambo under the auspices of the Zambia National Visual Arts Council, the workshop sought to deepen participants’ understanding of analogy as a poetic device while fostering honest critique and community dialogue.
+Organized by JAY Lit contributor, Anna Zgambo under the auspices of the Zambia National Visual Arts Council, the workshop sought to deepen participants’ understanding of analogy as a poetic device while fostering honest critique and community dialogue.

 The venue itself contributed to the mood.
 Paintings lined the walls, and a number of sculptures formed part of the audience.